hotosm/osm-fieldwork/README.md

 Central](https://docs.getodk.org/central-intro/), or the JSON format also from Central.

-### odk_merge.py

-This program conflates the data collected by ODK Collect with the existing OSM data.
-The output of this file can be loaded into JOSM for validation and uploading to OpenStreetMap.

 ### odk_client.py

 This program is a simple command line client to an ODK Central